DGCA inspection finds lapses in Air India's internal safety audits | Business

 ''Moreover, when cross-verified with CCTV, recordings, auditee statements, shift register documents, GD (General Declaration) list, passenger manifest etc, it is understood that all the aforesaid 13 spot checks shown to be carried out in stations Mumbai, Goa and Delhi were verified and were established to have not been actually performed,'' the two-member team said in the 'Deficiency Reporting Form' (DRF).

-The inspection found that the these reports ''were subsequently prepared/falsified when demanded by the DGCA team''.
+The inspection found that these reports ''were subsequently prepared/falsified when demanded by the DGCA team''.

 Further, the inspection report noted that these forged spot check reports were not signed by the Chief of Flight Safety (CFS) who has the authority to do it.